PrefectHQ/prefect/docs/tutorial/workers.md

 The `job_variables` section allows you to fine-tune the infrastructure settings for a specific deployment.
 These values override default values in the specified work pool's [base job template](/concepts/work-pools/#base-job-template).

 It's worth noting that the `prefect.yaml` also supports [referencing dynamic values](/guides/prefect-deploy/#templating-options).
-For instance, our setup designates the Docker image produced from the build action above.
+You can see that our deployment references the Docker image produced from the build action above.

 To sidestep potential errors when pulling images locally (e.g., docker.errors.NotFound errors), it's recommended to include an `image_pull_policy` job_variable that specifies `'Never'`: